-For an Area of Special Interest in Aerospace Engineering, the student must complete a minimum of 12 credit hours from the following:
+For an Area of Special Interest in Aerospace Engineering, the student must complete a minimum of 12 credits from the following:

 MEGN451 FLUID MECHANICS II - AERODYNAMICS 3.0

 MEGN471 HEAT TRANSFER 3.0

 MEGN414 MECHANICS OF COMPOSITE MATERIALS 3.0

-MEGN4XX AEROSPACE STRUCTURES 3.0
+MEGN453 AEROSPACE STRUCTURES 3.0

 MEGN200.
 INTRODUCTION TO MECHANICAL ENGINEERING: PROGRAMMING AND HARDWARE INTERFACE.
 3.0 Semester Hrs.
-Equivalent with LAIS200.